theNewDynamic/thenewdynamic.org/content/article/2017-06-02-join-our-slack.md

 ---
 title: Join our Slack
-published: true
-date: 2017-08-20T22:08:00.000Z
+date: 2017-08-20 22:08:00 +0000
 category: article
-link:
+link: ''
-description: "We started a Slack a while back.
-We'll be posting interesting bits, jobs, resources, and open to discussing all things #JAMstack/static sites and front-end development."
+description: 'We started a Slack a while back.
+We''ll be posting interesting bits, jobs, resources, and open to discussing all things #JAMstack/static sites and front-end development.'

 ---
 We started a Slack a while back.
 We'll be posting interesting bits, jobs, resources, and open to discussing all things #JAMstack/static sites and front-end development.